 Anxiety Can Develop Because of Scent Sensitivity

 Your sensitivity to smells can actually play a role in the development of anxiety, particularly if these smells make you self-conscious.
-The biggest issue that plays a role here is the way you see your own scents and the smells around you.
+The biggest issue that plays a role here is the way you perceive your own scents and the smells around you.
 If you find that your body, your clothes, or your environment smells too often, you may develop a negative self-image that is associated with those smells.

-Scents are incredibly powerful, and there is some evidence that your sense of smell is actually better associated with memory than your vision or other senses.
+Scents are incredibly powerful, and there is substantial evidence that your sense of smell is actually better associated with memory than your vision or other senses.
 So it's possible that when you worry about your own smell - even if you don't smell at all or smell "normal" - you start to overthink your own presence, and that can lead to the development of social anxiety and generalized anxiety.

 Anxiety Can Create Smell Sensitivity